canada-ca/Azure_LZBCA-AIZDB/README.md

 # Background

 The Azure Landing Zone Base Cloud Architecture **(LZBCA)** is an initiative that is led by Cloud Product Management & Services - Research & Development team.

-The Azure LZBCA is a fully functional Virtual Data Centre (VDC) with all the necessary components required to meet the Cloud PBMM Security profile.
+The Azure LZBCA is a fully functional Virtual Data Centre (VDC) with what is believed to have all the necessary components required to meet the Cloud PBMM Security profile through Infrastructure as Code (IaC).
 It aligns with Cloud Usage Profile 3 with a future design for Cloud Usage Profiles 5 & 6.
+We will be starting our Security Assessment (SA) on the environment in June 2020.

 * For Network details See [Network Architecture](Network/README.md)
 * For Routing details See [Routing and Flow Control Overview](Network/Routing_Overview.md)
 * For Application Dataflow details see [Application Dataflow - HA and AzLB](Network/Application_Dataflow_-_HA_and_AzLB.md)

 It has been designed to enable departments to leverage and quickly deploy an Azure Landing Zone that aligns with a departments naming standards and IP blocks.

-We will be starting our Security Assessment (SA) on the environment in June 2020.

 Development of the Azure LZBAC will continue to add functionality for components such as: SCED, AD, RBAC and etc., this development will move forward in parallel with the SA process.
 For a complete list of current and future development "Available Today" and "Future Releases" below.